 Farmhouse Inn & Restaurant, of Forestville, shines with farm-to-table spa signatures using heirloom cider apples from the inn’s home ranch for facials, plus herbs grown in its kitchen garden for a sumptuous “body melt” with a warm pillow of muscle-healing herbs, alfalfa hay, lavender, and chamomile.

-Applewood Inn, of Guerneville, woos with a spa suite that’s pure luxury down to the curved black-tile-and-glass rain shower, plus Jurlique biodynamic facials and warm river stone massages, while Gaige House, of Glen Ellen, tempts with deep-tissue massages in an outdoor cabana in the Japanese gardens followed by a soak in the hot tub or steam in the sauna.
+Applewood Inn, of Guerneville, woos with a spa suite that’s pure luxury down to the curved black-tile-and-glass rain shower, plus Jurlique biodynamic facials and warm river stone massages, while Gaige House + Ryokan, of Glen Ellen, tempts with deep-tissue massages in an outdoor cabana in the Japanese gardens followed by a soak in the hot tub or steam in the sauna.

 For an only-in-Sonoma indulgence, Kenwood Inn & Spa, of Kenwood, specializes in vinotherapy baths, soaking with Chardonnay, Pinot Noir, or sparkling wine salts and oils, while at Bodega Bay Lodge, in Bodega Bay, spa suites overlook the Pacific Ocean and Sonoma coastline, offering a signature warm-shell massage with tiger clam seashells.

-The Michelin Star Madrona Manor in Healdsburg is a historic 1881 Victorian mansion modernized with New Californian-Global cuisine like roasted brassica with estate-grown persimmon, pickled cippollini and charred onions sauce, while there’s another Michelin Star glittering at Farmhouse Inn & Restaurant of Forestville, bestowed for dishes like Rabbit, Rabbit, Rabbit which includes a roasted rack, a loin wrapped in applewood smoked bacon, and confit draped in velvety whole grain mustard sauce.
+Three Sonoma County restaurants earned a single Michelin Star in 2018.
+Madrona Manor Wine Country Inn & Restaurant in Healdsburg is a historic 1881 Victorian mansion modernized with New Californian-Global cuisine like roasted brassica with estate-grown persimmon, pickled cippollini and charred onions sauce.
+Farmhouse Inn & Restaurant earned a star for dishes like Rabbit, Rabbit, Rabbit which includes a roasted rack, a loin wrapped in applewood smoked bacon, and confit draped in velvety whole grain mustard sauce.
+And in a cozy neighborhood setting, Terrapin Creek Café in Bodega Bay earned a star for its focus on farm-fresh ingredients and boutiques wines, with plates gorgeously arranged for signature dishes like cold crab salad with the seafood plucked straight from the sea outside.

 Santé in Sonoma shines with seasonal signatures like sweet butter-poached Maine lobster with globe artichokes, buttered carrots, grilled spring onion compote, pickled pearl onions, and barigoule vinaigrette, while Drakes Sonoma Coast Kitchen, in Bodega Bay, is ultra local with crab cakes slathered in tomato-ginger chutney, and braised California lamb shanks with Valley Ford Highway One polenta.